-A pupil will be offered an individual healthcare plan (IHP) if deemed necessary by the Senior Teacher (Pastoral and PSHE)/Mental Health Lead.
+A pupil will be offered an individual healthcare plan (IHP) if deemed necessary by the DSL or PSO.

-IHPs are written in collaboration with the pupil (if appropriate), their parent/carer, and any other relevant professionals.
+IHPs are written in collaboration with the pupil (if appropriate), their parent/carer and any other relevant professionals.

 The pupil's IHP will contain the following details: